flipperdevices/flipperzero-firmware/README.md

 # FlipperApp-TuLlave

-This is a personal project to add the capability of reading TuLlave cards to the Flipper Zero.
-It uses some of the Flipper Zero NFC modules and their respective transport stack.
+This is a project to add the capability of reading TuLlave cards to the Flipper Zero device.
+TuLlave is a contactless smart card used to pay for public transport services in Bogotá, Colombia.
+It operates on the MIFARE Classic protocol, which is supported by the Flipper Zero NFC module.

-Initially, the intention of this project was to explore how to interact with the Flipper Zero firmware.
-Enjoy!

 ## Features